-In light of the disruption caused by the COVID-19 outbreak and the necessary precautions we are all taking as a result, NEBT are saddened to announce the postponement of our Love Games performances and tour to 2021.
+In light of the disruption caused by the COVID-19 pandemic, NEBT were saddened to announce the postponement of our planned 2020 programme, Love Games.

 We are very fortunate that we have been able to offer continous support to our 2020 company of dancers despite the pandemic, thanks to generous donations to our Artists’ Relief Fund.
 Whilst in lockdown, the dancers created the video Lockdown into Light together and are currently working on a series of short, playlist-style videos, called Dancer’s Playlist, which you can watch on our YouTube channel.

 Our new programme, Love Games, is an inspiring evening of five different works with music reaching from classical to electronic partially performed live.